numba/numba/docs/source/reference/deprecation.rst

 In future versions of Numba, the ``device`` kwarg to the ``@cuda.jit`` decorator will be obviated, and whether a device function or global kernel is compiled will be inferred from the context.
-With respect to kernel / device functions and lazy / eager compilation, four cases are presently handled:
+With respect to kernel / device functions and lazy / eager compilation, four cases were handled:

 1. ``device=True``, eager compilation with a signature provided
 2. ``device=False``, eager compilation with a signature provided